sveltejs/kit/packages/adapter-cloudflare-workers/README.md

 # adapter-cloundflare-workers

-Adapter for Svelte apps that creates a cloudflare workers site, using a function for dynamic server rendering.
+SvelteKit adapter that creates a Cloudflare Workers site using a function for dynamic server rendering.

 This is very experimental; the adapter API isn't at all fleshed out, and things will definitely change.